Suzuki Jimny: Third generation (1998)

 At the 1997 Tokyo Motor Show, Suzuki presented the all-new Jimny with a much more modern design.
 A ladder type chassis and a dual-ratio transfer case were retained, unlike many competing compact 4WDs which lack a low range, and are strictly in the crossover category.
 Two versions are available in export markets: a standard hard top and the Canvas Top, introduced at the Barcelona Motor Show in May 1999 and was built only by Santana in Spain between 1999 and 2009.
-The Jimny replaced the popular Sierra/Samurai model in most markets (European introduction was in Paris, 1998), though its predecessor remains in limited production in some places.
-For the domestic market, a 660 cc K6A-engined version suited for the Kei Jidosha class is responsible for most Jimny sales.
+The Jimny replaced the popular Sierra/Samurai model in most markets (European introduction was in Paris, 1998), though its predecessor remained in limited production in some places.

+For the domestic market, the 1.3-litre Jimny Wide entered the market in January 1998 - unexpectedly, the 660 cc, K6A-engined Kei Jidosha version which is responsible for most Jimny sales in Japan only arrived in October, long after the larger Jimny Wide.
+This was because the new Jimny was designed to take advantage of the new kei car regulations and could not go on sale before they took effect.

 The larger 1.3-litre Jimny was originally equipped with the G13BB engine also used in the JB32.
 The 80 PS G13BB engine was replaced in Japan with the January 2000 introduction of the newly designed VVT 16-valve M-engine, but soldiered on in Spanish-built softtops until 2005.
 For the continental European market, where the diesel cars hold a significant market share, in 2004 the turbo-diesel Jimny JB53 was introduced, built by Santana and using a Renault-built DDiS 1,461 cc K9K engine.
-Power was originally 65 PS but was increased to 86 PS in 2005, the same as in gasoline versions.
+Power was originally 65 PS but was increased to 86 PS in 2005, the same as in petrol versions.
 It was discontinued in 2011, and was never available in Britain and Ireland.